How the Resource Recovery Program Works

 - The department manager must notify the Facilities Resource Recovery coordinator that a professor is retiring and wants to purchase their computer or laptop, and provide the make, model, and specifications of the unit.

-- The Facilities Resource Recovery program coordinator will supply the department manager with the sale price (including 7% sales tax), a bill of sale, and a waiver for signature of the faculty member.
+- The Facilities Resource Recovery program coordinator will supply the department manager with the sale price (including 7% sales tax), a bill of sale, and a waiver for the signature of the faculty member.

 - If the sale price is agreed upon, the department or faculty member will be responsible to wipe the unit and arrange delivery of the unit to surplus for confirmation that the unit has been sufficiently wiped prior to the sale being completed to remove any operating software and proprietary data.